Salisbury Downs

 Residential development activity is lower than average in Salisbury Downs according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Salisbury Downs averaged approximately 14 new dwelling approvals per year.
-Between FY-21 and FY-25, around 73 homes were approved, with an additional 22 approvals so far in FY-26.
-This indicates an average of about 2 people moving to the area per new home constructed over the past five financial years, reflecting robust demand that supports property values.
+Salisbury Downs averaged approximately 14 new dwelling approvals per year.
+Between FY21 and FY25, an estimated 73 homes were approved, with a further 22 approved in FY26 so far.
+On average, around 2 people moved to the area per new home constructed over these five financial years.

-The average construction cost value of new homes was approximately $265,000.
-In comparison to Greater Adelaide, Salisbury Downs has around two-thirds the rate of new dwelling approvals per person, placing it among the 35th percentile nationally, suggesting limited choices for buyers and supporting demand for existing homes.
-New building activity shows 79.0% detached dwellings and 21.0% townhouses or apartments, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-This results in around 474 people per approval, indicating a mature market.
+The average construction cost of new homes was $265,000.
+This year, $6.5 million in commercial approvals have been registered, indicating a primarily residential area.
+Compared to Greater Adelaide, Salisbury Downs has about two-thirds the rate of new dwelling approvals per person and ranks around the 35th percentile nationally, suggesting limited choices for buyers and supporting demand for existing homes.
+The area's new building activity comprises 79% detached dwellings and 21% townhouses or apartments, maintaining its suburban identity with a concentration of family homes suited to buyers seeking space.

 Frequently Asked Questions - Development